OlliNie/Raspberry-Pi/AlexaSDK/README.md

 Install Alexa Voice Service (AVS) on the Raspberry pi4.
 This is particularly challenging since the SDK is not supported on the Raspberry pi4 due to it running on the Buster OS.

+It took me some researc to figure this all out, and the problem was that alot of the information was scattered all around the web and not in a single location.
+This inspired me to create this write up in order to assist others get Alexa voice services running on their Raspberry Pi.

 ## Step 1 (Install Operating System)
 Install the Raspbian Buster with desktop and recommended software from https://www.raspberrypi.org/downloads/raspbian/